myuh-club/myuh-club-homepage/index.md

 5. Administers instruct the participant to log out.
 6. Lastly, the participants will fill out a Google form questionnaire pertainning to their experiences with the application.

-For the Google form, we asked the user a combination of closed and open ended questions in regards to the application.
+For the Google form, we asked the particpants a combination of closed and open ended questions in regards to the application.

 ## Developer Guide